Replace Sway Bar Links

 When driving straight down a road, the sway bar just rotates up and down in the center (sway bar) bushings.
 These don't wear out as quickly as the outer bushings do.

-NOTE: When ordering replacement parts, specify sway bar link kit, not the sway bar bushings (they hold the sway bar to the frame).
+NOTE: When ordering replacement parts, specify sway bar link kit (the ones on the outsides), not the sway bar bushings (they are towards the center and hold the sway bar to the frame).

 Sway Bar Link Bushings